What is Stress and How to Reduce It?

 - If you feel that worries have started manipulating your mind and thoughts, you must talk to a therapist or spiritually learned person.

-These effective ways can help you keep stress at bay.
+Effective ways can help you keep stress at bay

 - There’s no question we need more sleep.
-Sleeping less than six hours a night is common in our society.
-But experts say we need at least eight hours of sleep to rest our minds, too.
-“Tired” and “crazy” seem to go hand in hand.
+Sleeping less than six hours has become a major issue.
+Our experts say we need at least 6-8 hours of sleep to give rest to our mind and body.

-- Take a hot bath, have a steaming cup of tea, or read a book to help you wind down after a long day.
-Make your bedroom your haven, a place to relax and unwind.
+- Take a hot bath (when it is cold) otherwise, you take a normal water shower.
+Have a steaming cup of tea, or read a book to help you wind down after a long day.
+Make your bedroom your haven, a place to relax and unwind yourself.

 - During times of stress, mediate and sync with silence, look inside, and concentrate on your lovely palpitation.
-Just remember your Guru or whom you follow from the bottom of your heart.
+Just remember your God / Master (Guru) or whom you follow from the bottom of your heart.
 Saying a short prayer can help you feel calm and focused.
 Trusting in a higher power has been shown to help lower blood pressure, especially when the situation is out of your control.

-- Try Brisk walking, Yoga and Sun Salutation, or any other breathing exercise and muscle relaxation activities to control your mind and thought process.
-These are all now available online, smart apps, and you can also join a gym to rejuvenate your body and mind.
+- Try Brisk walking, Yoga and Sun Salutation, or any other breathing exercise and muscle relaxation activities to control your mind and thought process during the morning walk.
+You can also join a gym to rejuvenate your body and mind.

 - Stay positive, do regular exercise and maintain your fitness, eat healthily, and have a nutritional diet.
 Always acknowledge the good parts of the day and spiritually see your future.